 President Marcos Jr. collected key agencies of government to form the Inter-Agency Council for the Pasig River Urban Development to clean, fix, dredge, revitalize, and consolidate efforts for all Filipinos—to once again, benefit from the historic Pasig River—in vitality, commerce, tourism, and overall quality of life.

-This is the Pasig Bigyan Buhay Muli: The Pasig River Project.
+This is the Pasig Bigyang Buhay Muli: The Pasig River Project.
 The administration is grateful for the outpour of support in this long-term initiative to solve and rehabilitate a cornerstone in our history and heritage.

 Para sa Bagong Ilog Pasig, para sa Bagong Pilipinas!